Hot water storage tank: Insulation

 Typically hot water storage tanks are wrapped in heat insulation to reduce energy consumption, speed up the heating process, and maintain the desired operating temperature.
 Thicker thermal insulation reduces standby heat loss.
 Water heaters are available with various insulation ratings but it is possible to add layers of extra insulation on the outside of a water heater to reduce heat loss.
 In extreme conditions, the heater itself might be wholly enclosed in a specially constructed insulated space.

 The most commonly available type of water heater insulation is fiberglass, fixed in place with tape or straps or the outer jacket of the water heater.
 Insulation must not block air flow or combustion gas outflow, where a burner is used.

 Another common insulation material used for water storage tanks is polyurethane foam (PUF) insulation.
 Where access to the inner tank is a priority (in cases of particularly aggressive minerals or oxygen levels in the local water supply) the PUF can be applied in encapsulated form, allowing the removal of insulation layer for regular integrity checks and if required, repairs to the water tank.

-Very recently sensible storage systems has been commercialized using innovative supported vacuum insulation.
-This technology is now making it possible to store thermal energy is small to medium-sized systems for weeks without any significant heat losses.
-Where possible it has the potential to use affordable sensible thermal storage for medium-term energy storage.
+Vacuum insulation technology is now making it possible to store thermal energy in small to medium-sized systems for weeks without any significant heat losses.